The IMBRSea tuition fees are set at:

 Living & Travel Costs

 All students organise and finance their own accommodation, insurances, living, visa and travel costs while undertaking the IMBRSea program.
 These costs can be (partially) covered by a scholarship you may hold.

 The cost of living differs from country to country.
 Please check the page of each partner university for more information.

 Please ensure that you take into account all the traveling and the living costs that the program entails.
 Remember, it's an International Master and there is a lot of traveling involved.
-Make sure to make a good budget before starting.
+Make sure to have a good budget before starting.

 Most of the visas have fees that might apply, depending on your nationality and mobility.
 Also, you will probably have to travel to the capital of the country you are in order to apply for the visa.
 Take that into account when you are thinking about the costs.
 Check with your local embassy for more information.
 The IMBRSea acceptance letters will also help you apply for the correct visa.

 Required Funds for Non-European Students